-1.1 To brief Policy Scrutiny Committee members on the process and consideration given to date, to review an existing Public Space Protection Order in the City Centre area of Lincoln.
+1.1 To brief the Executive on the process and consideration given to date, to review an existing Public Space Protection Order in the City Centre area of Lincoln.

-1.2 To seek the views of the Policy Scrutiny Committee on proposals regarding the reviewing the existing Public Space Protection Order (PSPO) relating to intoxicating substances, and the scope to vary this order in consultation with the public and relevant partners prior to its consideration by the Executive.
+1.2 To seek the views of the Executive on proposals regarding the reviewing the existing Public Space Protection Order (PSPO) relating to intoxicating substances, and the scope to vary this order in consultation with the public and relevant partners.